Remuera railway station

 Remuera railway station is a station serving the suburb of Remuera in Auckland, New Zealand.
-It is served by the Southern Line and the Onehunga Line, and consists of an island platform which is accessed by a ramp from the Market Road SH1 motorway overbridge.
+It is served by the South City Line and the Onehunga West Line, and consists of an island platform which is accessed by a ramp from the Market Road SH1 motorway overbridge.
 The station was opened in 1873 and is one of the oldest remaining island platform stations in New Zealand.
 It includes a weatherboard and tile station building, typical of those designed by George Troup.